avineeth/gyan/02_core_java.md

 There is no control over garbage collection in Java.
 That is programmer does not have any right to control the garbage collection.
 Java does not provide functions like delete(), free().

 6- No Unsigned Types Unlike C/C++, Java does not support unsigned int, unsigned char, … etc. However in Java 8, API for unsigned long and unsigned int is introduced (Please see this oracle doc).

+### Lambda Expressions

+- Lambda expressions are anonymous methods
+- it has 2 main components - parameter list, and body.
+- method name is anonymous and return type is inferred.